Launching a Higher Ed Website in 6 Months

 “Let’s launch a university website in 6 months.”

 I’ll admit, saying it out loud sounds bonkers.
 If you are in higher ed and have worked on a website project, you probably do too.
 You may immediately think, like me, that shortcuts had to be taken or pre-designed templates were used or we just reused the same site architecture and content.
+However, anyone who has searched web design Melbourne will be aware that the right professionals to complete a job like this quickly do exist.

-But in fact, this was as custom as anything we’ve ever done.
+This was as custom as anything we’ve ever done.
 The design templates and modules as well as the graphic elements are unique to Point University.
 We slimmed down and reorganized the site architecture.
 We had a few custom integrations to build.
 But if there is one takeaway (aside from having amazing client partners who nailed every deadline), is that we spent more time planning and collaborating up front than anywhere else.

 Here’s 5 key components we built into our process that got us from kickoff to launch in 6 months.